Park ranger: History

 The term ranger seems to correspond to the Medieval Latin word regardatores which appeared in 1217 in the Charter of the Forest.
 Regardatores was later rendered as rangers in the English translations of the Charter.
-However, others translate regardatores as regarders.
-For example, the fifth clause of the Charter of the Forest is commonly translated thus: "Our regarders shall go through the forests making the regard as it used to be made at the time of the first coronation of the aforesaid King Henry [II] our grandfather, and not otherwise."
+Others translate it as regarders.
+For example, the fifth clause of the Charter of the Forest is commonly translated: "Our regarders shall go through the forests making the regard as it used to be made at the time of the first coronation of the aforesaid King Henry [II] our grandfather, and not otherwise."
 A "regard" is considered to be an inspection of the forest.

 The earliest letters patent found mentioning the term refer to a commission of a ranger in 1341.
 Documents from 1455 state that England had "all manner and singular Offices of Foresters and Rangers of our said Forests".

 One of the first appearances of ranger in literature is in Edmund Spenser's poem The Shepheardes Calendar from 1579: "[Wolves] walk not widely, as they were wont, for fear of rangers and the great hunt."

 The office of Ranger of Windsor Great Park appears to have been created in 1601.

-Rangers in North America, 17th century – 19th century
+North America, 17th–19th centuries

 In North America, rangers served in the 17th through 18th-century wars between colonists and Native American Indian tribes.
 Rangers were full-time soldiers employed by colonial governments to patrol between fixed frontier fortifications in reconnaissance providing early warning of raids.
 During offensive operations, they acted as scouts and guides, locating villages and other targets for task forces drawn from the militia or other colonial troops.
 During the Revolutionary War, General George Washington ordered Lieutenant Colonel Thomas Knowlton to select an elite group of men for reconnaissance missions.
-This unit was known as Knowlton's Rangers, and was the first official Ranger unit for the United States, considered the historical parent of the modern day Army Rangers.
+This unit was known as Knowlton's Rangers, and was the first official Ranger unit for the United States; it is the precusor of the modern day Army Rangers.